Open DAT File

 A common example of a DAT file is Winmail.DAT.
 When Microsoft Exchange Server forwards a message containing Rich Text Formatting (File extension RTF), the information is appended to the E-Mail in a DAT file.
 If the recipient is not using an E-Mail client which supports RTF messages, instead of using the file to provide formatting to the E-Mails contents, the information simply appears as an attachment.

 There is an extensive list of applications which use or have used DAT files, though several more common users of this file type include Microsoft Visual Studio and Internet Explorer, Nullsoft Winamp, Corel WordPerfect and Pitney Bowes Mapinfo.
-However, even if the application which created the DAT file is known, it is not guaranteed to be able to open it as few applications support DAT as a native file type.
+However, even if the application which created the the file is known, it is not guaranteed to be able to open DAT file as few applications support DAT as a native file type.

-For more general information about files, file extension dat and registry you can read one of the following articles:
+For more general information about how to open DAT files, file extension dat and registry you can read one of the following articles:

 - Folders, files and paths - Files are the entries or information stored on your computer.
 These are represented by binary coding and written on the tracks on a disk.
 Files are often represented by distinct icons, a normal practice done by Microsoft with their products including system files for their series of operating systems...